OCD and Anxiety

 Upon discharge, patients can take their globe home as a token of their achievements or smash the globe if they wish to shift the metaphor toward reclaiming their freedom from their mental illness.
 “It can be helpful for many patients to see and feel their progress as tangible objects,” says Samson.
 “These simple traditions are a wonderful way for patients to see that even small successes like coming to treatment on time or completing an exposure can add up to increased confidence and a greater sense of pride in their hard work.”

-According to Samson, one patient who started a progress globe decided to continue higher level treatment at Rogers Memorial Hospital–Oconomowoc before returning to outpatient programming in Skokie.
+According to Samson, one patient who started a progress globe decided to continue higher level treatment at Rogers Behavioral Health–Oconomowoc before returning to outpatient programming in Skokie.
 “When I asked her whether she’d like to take her globe with her or leave it at our clinic, she told me that she’d prefer we held onto it for her as a ‘place-keeper’ or personal reminder that she would be back to continue her journey to wellness.”

 Share this article: